 Neurotrauma Advisory Board

 Aloha.
-The Department of Health is pleased to present the twenty-one members of the Neurotrauma Advisory Board.
+The Department of Health is pleased to present the members of the Neurotrauma Advisory Board.
 This board was established and signed into law as Act 160 on June 7, 2002 by the Governor.
 The purpose of the Neurotrauma Advisory Board is to advise the Department of Health on programs and resources to effectively meet the needs of neurotrauma survivors and their families.
 Neurotrauma Advisory Board meetings are currently being held on a monthly basis and are open to the public.

 For more information on upcoming meetings, agenda and minutes, please e-mail us at firstname.lastname@example.org.